-This is the time when an idea is being shared among potential partners until the moment it becomes clear that it is necessary and relevant to the communities in the Programme area.
-In other words, until the moment when it becomes evident that the project idea addresses a common need, challenge or opportunity of the territories involved in the Programme with regards to one of the four chosen thematic objectives.
+This is the time when an idea is being shared among potential partners until the moment it becomes clear that it is necessary, relevant and strategic to the communities in the Programme area.
+In other words, until the moment when it becomes evident that the project idea addresses a common need, challenge or opportunity of the territories involved in the Programme with regards to one of the PA and SO chosen by Italy -Croatia CP or, specifically referring to the present strategic Call, as defined in one of the 11 identified strategic themes.

-- To establish the need for a project based on an analysis of shared needs, challenges, or opportunities in the Programme area; - To check if the project idea fits the Programme strategy and requirements; - To establish the baseline, i.e. what has been already carried out and how to capitalise on this; - To search for and involve partners; - To outline the general scope and content of the project and revise it as more partners join the project.
+- To identify the common needs and potential for a project in the Programme area; - To verify whether the project ideas fit in one of the 11 identified strategic themes and in general with the Programme strategy and intervention logic;

+- To establish the baseline, i.e. what has been already carried out and how to eventually capitalise on this or how to introduce innovative activities and approaches; - To search for and involve partners; - To outline the general scope and content of the project and revise it as more partners join the project.